Last Updated on May 26, 2022

 Back in the room with full and satisfied bellies, we sorted our luggage into our travel carry-on backpack.
 The remainder was left in our big suitcases to leave behind at the Bala Tour Office tomorrow.
 I stuffed as much as I could into my backpack!

-Tomorrow we would be headed to the Amazon Rainforest!
+Tomorrow we would be headed on our Amazon Rainforest Trekking Adventure!
 I couldn’t believe it was finally time after all of my planning!

 Like this post?
 PIN IT for later.